LCC-CIT/CIS195-CourseMaterials/Labs/Lab03/Lab3Instructions.md

 - Each hot-spot should link to another page.
 - The linked pages should all be in a single sub-folder.
 There should be at least three linked pages in the folder.
 - At least one of the links should go to an internal location in one of the linked pages ( a link to an id).
-- Use the `<base>` elsement to specify the sub-folder that contains the linked pages.
+- Use the `<base>` element to specify the sub-folder that contains the linked pages.

 Check your pages using the [W3C HTML Validator](https://validator.w3.org)